mdn/content/files/en-us/web/api/htmlareaelement/coords/index.md

 {{APIRef("HTML DOM")}}

-The **`coords`** property of the {{DOMxRef("HTMLAreaElement")}} interface specifies the coordinates of for the shape described by the {{DOMxRef("HTMLAreaElement.shape")}} property as a list of floating-point numbers.
+The **`coords`** property of the {{DOMxRef("HTMLAreaElement")}} interface specifies the coordinates of the element's shape as a list of floating-point numbers.
 It reflects the {{htmlelement("area")}} element's [`coords`](/en-US/docs/Web/HTML/Element/area#coords) attribute.

-If the `shape` is `rect`, the shape is a rectangle and the string value's four comma separated numbers specify the coordinates of the top-left and bottom-right corner of the rectangle.
+If the `shape` is `rect`, the shape is a rectangle and the string value's four comma separated numbers specify the coordinates of the top-left and bottom-right corners of the rectangle.
 For example, `0,0,200,20` defines the coordinates as `0,0`, which is the top-left of the image map, and `200,20`, which is 200px from the left and 20px from the top of the top-left corner of the image map.

-If the `shape` is `circle`, the three comma-separated numbers represent the x and y coordinates of the circles center and the radius.
-If the shape is `poly`, the string consists of at least 6 comma-separated numbers representing at least 3 pairs of coordinates that define the edges of the shape of the polygon.
-If the first and last coordinate pairs are not the same, the browser will add the last coordinate pair to close the polygon.
+If the `shape` is `circle`, the three comma-separated numbers represent the x and y coordinates of the circle's center and the radius.

+If the shape is `poly`, the string consists of at least 6 comma-separated numbers representing at least 3 pairs of coordinates that define the vertices of the polygon.

+For all coordinates, the origin is the top-left corner of the {{htmlelement("map")}} element's image.

 ## Value